yaminncco/vue-sidebar-menu/README.md

     // exact: true // apply active class when current route is exactly the same. (based on route records, query & hash are not relevant)

-    // isActive: (item) => boolean | void // return a boolean to override the default active matcher },
+    // isActive: (item) => boolean | void // return a boolean to override the default active matcher

+    // toggleDropdownOnIconOnly: true // When you would like your parent item to act as a menu item whilst having the dropdown toggle on the icon only, you can set this to true.
+  },
   // header item
   {